FAQ - Distance Learning Studies

 home or office.

-you may enroll at any time throughout the year and may start on your courses immediately after acceptance
+may enroll at any time throughout the year and may start on your courses immediately after acceptance by

-by AIST.
-Our distance learning program is designed to accommodate only those students wishing to take
+AIST.
+Our distance learning program is designed to accommodate only those students wishing to take their

 Are there any prerequisites?
 Yes.
 All students must be 18 years or older; graduated from high school or